MichaelAJay/solana-sandbox/create-acceptance-address-and-atas.md

 If you accidentally use up all your airdrops, make sure each has been sent a small amount of SOL (0.01 is plenty).
 Use the sol-transfer-utility.js script.

 4) node create-atas.js
 Note: This has failed for me before, and then immediately succeeded on a rerun.
+If that happens, make sure to delete your mint-addresses.js file if necessary before rerunning.
 Second note: this one can take up to a few minutes to run.
 5) Open your-addresses.txt
 6) Confirm addresses